Wolf Totem (film): Animal training

-In the novel and the film, Chen Zen is sent to work on the steppes of Inner Mongolia (a region of China) during the Cultural Revolution, and a government official orders all wolves in the region to be killed.
+In the novel and the film, Chen Zhen is sent to work on the steppes of Inner Mongolia (a region of China) during the Cultural Revolution, and a government official orders all wolves in the region to be killed.
 The filmmakers used real Mongolian wolves (Canis lupus chanco) for the film.
 Annaud had experience filming with animals in his previous films The Bear (1988) and Two Brothers (2004), working with bears and tigers respectively.
 He said dogs were traditionally used to depict wolves in film but that he sought to use actual wolves to show authentically their hunting method.

 Annaud and others visited zoos around China to find wolf pups to acquire for the film.
 He said, "Wolves in Mongolia are very different from North American wolves.
 They are brown with bright eyes.
 They are more the color of lions."
 A dozen pups were acquired from a local zoo in Harbin.
 The filmmakers hired Scottish animal trainer Andrew Simpson to raise and train the wolves, which ultimately numbered 35.
 Since China has a dwindling wolf population, the government did not allow any wolves to leave.
 Simpson moved from his ranch in Canada to China to train the wolves to sit, snarl, and fight on cue.
 Four bases were built in Inner Mongolia and in Beijing for raising and training the wolves.
 The wolves were trained for over four years to be used in the film.
 Training revolved around feeding the wolves.
 They had a diet of dried dog food and chopped chicken, but during training, Simpson fed them "ruby red cubes" of fresh meat.
 The wolves were kept under control behind long, double fences and were trained not to avoid the cameras.
 During filming, the crew permitted the wolves to rest every hour.
 Despite precautions, actor Feng Shaofeng was injured by a wolf.
 While Annaud filmed live footage of the wolves, he planned to use technology in post-production to create scenes that would normally be impossible to film.
 After filming, the wolves were ultimately relocated to Canada since they only understood commands in English.

 Other animals were also prepared for filming.
 The Mongolian gazelle was difficult to find in Inner Mongolia, so filmmakers had to travel to the neighboring country of Mongolia to acquire gazelles.